Tips for Forms & Projects:

 - Field Research (#8) refers to data collection that is done away from the school, home and/or research institution (i.e.: collection of data at different stream sites around the state, collection of surveys at sites such as businesses and/or schools other than the student researcher's, observations done in public places, etc.).
 If there is field work done, we need a list of all of those sites and addresses if possible (general locations if not), please attach to this form if the list is long.

-- A post project summary should be completed for projects that are moving on to a regional or state competition.
+- A post project summary should be completed for projects that are moving on to a state or international competition.
 It is a paragraph that summarizes what was actually done during experimentation that was different from the original research plan.

 - Human Subjects Research must also include who the subjects will be; how the subjects will be recruited; what the subjects will be asked to do (IN DETAIL!); what the potential risks or discomforts might be to the subjects; what the potential benefits to society and/or each subject might be; how privacy will be protected; and how informed consent will be obtained.